The Monroes (Norwegian band): History

 The Monroes were formed in 1982 by Rølles and Fosheim after having disbanded their band "Broadway News", a popular act on the club scene in Oslo in the late 70s.
-Fosheim and Rølles then decided to remain a duo in order to retain creative control.
+Fosheim and Rølles then decided to remain a duo to retain creative control.
 Their eponymous 1983 debut album "Sunday People" was heavily influenced by English ska act Madness, as clearly demonstrated by their debut single, "Sunday People".
 The album sold over 130.000 copies, earning them a platinum disc, and "Sunday People" went to number one on the VG-Lista topp 20 singles chart.

 Their 1985 follow-up "Face Another Day" eschewed the ska beats for a more laid-back pop sound, and sold over 250.000 copies in Norway alone, earning them double platinum and another number one single, "Cheerio".
 They also gained international success and made the top 10 on the U.S. pop singles chart.

 Their third studio album, "Everything's Forgiven" was released in 1987 to general acclaim and sold well, despite not matching huge success of its predecessors.
 Their fourth, and final album "The Long Way Home" was released in 1993 and the duo disbanded shortly thereafter.
 In the next ten years they held sporadic reunion concerts, but did not record any new material.

 In 2004, the pop-rap duo Ravi & DJ Løv released the song "Tsjeriåu" (the name is a sort of Norwegian, phonetic representation of the English word "cheerio"), featuring the chorus from "Cheerio" with Lage Fosheim on re-recorded vocals.
 This brought something of a renaissance for the Monroes, who reunited for a tour of Norway and also played the festival circuit for the next year and a half.
 They disbanded again in 2006, still not having produced any new material.

 In 2008, Rølles was diagnosed with cancer, but continued to work behind the scenes in the music industry.
 In 2012, Fosheim was also diagnosed with cancer.
 Both died during 2013, Rølles on 18 March (aged 54), and Fosheim on 19 October (aged 55).